losbiw/take-in-ukrainians/README.md

 <div align="center">
   <img src="public/favicon/android-chrome-512x512.png" height="200" />
   <h1>Take in Ukrainians</h1>
-  <p>Service for people who want to provide accommodation for people fleeing the war in Ukraine.</p>
+  <p>Online service for people providing accommodation to Ukrainians fleeing war.</p>
 </div>

 ## Goal

-The project serves a simple goal of connecting Ukrainians who need accommodation and those willing to provide it for free.
-The project has been developed and maintained by one person, therefore it took a while to get it to its production-ready state.
-Meanwhile, most of the EU-member countries have implemented policies that essentially ban locals from taking in refugees without notifying the government, which is supposedly going to lower the risk of refugees becoming subjects to slave labor and all kinds of abuse.
-That said, this project is more of an attempt to help those who are rather desperate and must not be considered a go-to option for everyone.
+The project serves the goal of connecting Ukrainians in need of accommodation and those willing to provide it.
+The project has been developed and maintained by one person.
+While it was in development, most of the EU countries have implemented policies that essentially ban locals from taking in refugees without notifying the government to avoid potentially dangerous/abusive scenarios taking place.
+That said, this project was designed to be a last-resort option for people who ran out of options.

-### TLDR; Please contact the local government first and make sure they cannot arrange accommodation for you before resorting to this website!
+### TLDR; Please contact the local government first and make sure they cannot arrange accommodation for you before resorting to this service!

 ## Screenshots